Low-Tech Rangefinding

 Frequently Asked Questions

-What are the drawbacks of using MIL/MOA for rangefinding?
+What are the pros and cons of laser rangefinders for shooting?

-The Range-R Card is a durable, inexpensive, and lightweight Lexan tool.
-It features pre-calculated ranging wedges for common objects like people and vehicles, requiring no batteries or complex calculations.
+The Black Hills Designs Range-R Card is a low-tech Lexan tool with pre-calculated ranging wedges for common objects like people, doors, and vehicles, requiring no batteries and being lightweight and inexpensive.

 More Training & Techniques Videos You Might Like